ahmedelazab1220/FakeBookApi/README.md

 The application will start and listen on port `8080` by default.

-Development and Contribution
+## Development and Contribution

-Fork the Repository and create a feature branch.
+- Fork the Repository and create a feature branch.
-Commit Your Changes with descriptive messages.
+- Commit Your Changes with descriptive messages.
-Push to Your Fork and create a pull request.
+- Push to Your Fork and create a pull request.
-For any issues or feature requests, please use the <a href="https://github.com/features/issues"> GitHub Issues </a> page.
+- For any issues or feature requests, please use the <a href="https://github.com/features/issues"> GitHub Issues </a> page.

+## License

+This project is licensed under the Apache License 2.0 - see the <a href="https://github.com/ahmedelazab1220/FakeBookApi/blob/main/LICENSE"> LICENSE </a> file for details.

+## Conclusion

+The Book Management API efficiently handles book records using a reactive, non-blocking approach with Spring Boot and Project Reactor. supports full CRUD operations, ensuring scalable and responsive interactions.